jmelosegui/WindowsServiceTemplate/README.md

 ### Install/Uninstall

-For install and uninstall after you compile the application use the followings command
+For install and uninstall after you compile the application use the following commands

 #### Install
 Assuming your exe file is named Service.exe